sowmiyaavasan/React-progress-bar/README.md

 # React-progress-bar
-Created with CodeSandbox
-A simple progress bar component
+A simple working progress bar component coded in react